-From 2006 to 2009, Stéphane developed his skills at the Canadian Institutes of Health Research (CIHR), where he held the position of Director General, Basic Research Knowledge Creation Program, and later Director General, Finance and Corporate Planning.
+From 2007 to 2009, Stéphane developed his skills at the Canadian Institutes of Health Research, where he held the position of Director General, Research Knowledge Creation Program, and later Director General, Finance and Corporate Planning.

-From 2004 to 2007, Stéphane served as Executive Director, Financial Management Services, at Human Resources and Social Development Canada.
-Prior to that, he worked at the Canadian Food Inspection Agency as Director, Accounting and Financial Systems, where he was in charge of projects such as the implementation of the financial and reporting system and the conversion to accrual accounting.
+From 2004 to 2007, Stéphane served as Executive Director, Financial Management Services, and Director, Transformation, at Human Resources and Social Development Canada.
+Prior to that, he worked at the Canadian Food Inspection Agency as Director, Accounting and Financial Systems, where he spearheaded, in particular, the implementation of the financial and reporting system and improvements to management and accounting practices.

-He began his career at the Canadian International Development Agency (CIDA), where he held several accounting and financial policy positions.
+He began his career at the Canadian International Development Agency, where he held several accounting and financial policy positions.

-Stéphane is a member of the Ordre des comptables professionnels agréés du Québec and the Chartered Professional Accountants of Canada.
+Stéphane is a member of the Chartered Professional Accountants of Canada and the Ordre des comptables professionnels agréés du Québec.

 - Date modified: